resim-ai/ReCorReCt/README.md

-# Re-Capitalizer Chrome Extension
+# ReCorReCtor

-A Chrome extension that automatically transforms text on web pages by capitalizing "re" to "Re" and the letter immediately following it.
+A comprehensive text transformation system that automatically transforms "re" followed by any lowercase letter into "Re" followed by the uppercase version of that letter.
+Includes both a Chrome extension for web pages and git hooks for commit messages.

 ## What it does

-This extension scans all text content on web pages and transforms words containing "re" followed by another letter:
+ReCorReCtor transforms text containing "re" followed by another letter, capitalizing both the "R" and the following letter:

 - `research` → `ReSearch`
 - `return` → `ReTurn`
 - `really` → `ReAlly`
+- `corrections` → `corReCtions`
-- `result` → `ReSult`
+- `regex` → `ReGex`
 - `develop` → `develop` (no change - doesn't contain "re" pattern)

+## Components

+### 1. Chrome Extension
+Automatically transforms text on web pages as you browse.

+### 2. Git Hooks
+Automatically transforms commit messages to maintain consistent capitalization in your repositories.

 ## Installation

+### Chrome Extension

-### Option 1: Load as Unpacked Extension (Developer Mode)
+#### Option 1: Load as Unpacked Extension (Developer Mode)

 1. **Download/Clone** the extension files to your computer
 2. **Open Chrome** and navigate to `chrome://extensions/`